EvanBalster/life_lock/README.md

 Defining `LIFE_LOCK_COMPRESSED` to `1` will enable a compression hack.
 While this hack is technically non-standard and non-portable, it should work as expected with most C++11 libraries.
 Compression shrinks `shared_ref` to a single pointer, based on the assumption that a `shared_ptr` has the following contents:

-* The pointer, which is either in position 0 or untagged and in position 1.
+* The pointer, which is either in position 0 or, if in position 1, is not tagged or otherwise modified.
-* One additional pointer-sized member (to the control block).
+* One additional pointer-sized member (which refers somehow to the control block).

-These assumptions are most likely to hold in *release mode*
+`LIFE_LOCK_COMPRESSED` may only work in release mode on some platforms.